 Social Media | |

-Jonathan Sauter was born in Necedah, Wisconsin, the United States.
-His parents are Jim Sauter and Penny Sauter.
+Jonathan Sauter was born to his parents, Jim Sauter and Penny Sauter, in Necedah, Wisconsin, the United States.

-His Father is a well-known professional stock car driver who drove in the NASCAR Camping World Truck Series, NASCAR Xfinity Series, and NASCAR Camping World Truck Series.
+His father was a well-known professional stock car driver who drove in the NASCAR Camping World Truck Series, NASCAR Xfinity Series, and NASCAR Camping World Truck Series.

 Hence, Jim served as a great role model for his young boys, who considered him their hero.

-However, the Father had made Johnny promise him that he would complete his high school education before pursuing stock car racing professionally.
-So, the No.13 driver kept his word and graduated high school.
+Jim had made Johnny promise him that he would complete his high school education before pursuing stock car racing professionally.

 Sadly, Jim passed away at 71 due to some health complications.
 His sons carry on his legacy.

-Besides that, the racer’s mother was a supportive and loving figure in his life.
-Similarly, she encouraged him to live his dream.
+Moreover, the racer’s mother was a supportive and loving figure in his life and encouraged her kids to live their dreams.

 Early Career

-Further, he finished fifth in his first start of the series for Autolite Fram 250 at Richmond.
-Likewise, he finished in the top 15 in three out of five Busch starts.
+The then-amateur racer finished fifth in his first start of the series for AutoLite Fram 250 at Richmond.
+Besides, he finished in the top 15 in three out of five Busch starts.

-Furthermore, the following year proved to be an excellent year for Johnny.
-He drove for Childress Racing and the Busch Series in the Curb Agajanian Performance Group.
+The following year proved to be an excellent year for Johnny.
+He drove for Childress Racing and the Curb Agajanian Performance Group in the Bush Series.

 Stint In The NASCAR Xfinity Series career

-For the following season, he began running the Pontiac for Brewco Motorsports in the complete Busch series.
-Therefore, he had 18th-place points finish with the Pontiac.
+For the following season, he began driving the No. 27 Pontiac for Brewco Motorsports in the complete Busch series and concluded the season to an 18th-place point finish.

 In May 2018, he returned to the Xfinity Series with GMS.
 Nevertheless, he finished 19th in the final standings, after which GMS decided to part ways with him.